Botlhale-AI/docusaurus/docs/0 - Platform/bot-builder/2 - Entities.md

 5. Click `Save` to retain your changes.

 :::info
-For more detailed information on Intents, see the [Intents] section of the Botlhale AI NLP Toolkit Documentation.
+For detailed information on Intents, see the [Intents] section of the Botlhale AI NLP Toolkit Documentation.
 :::

 ## Delete Entities